kylegilman/video-embed-thumbnail-generator/readme.txt

 I'm not really a software developer.
 I'm just a film editor with some time on his hands who wanted to post video for clients and wasn't happy with the current state of any available software.
 But I want to really make this thing work, so please help me out by posting your feedback on <a href="https://github.com/kylegilman/video-embed-thumbnail-generator/issues?state=open">Github</a>.

-= If you want to further modify the way the video player works, you can add the following options inside the `[KGVID]` tag.
+= If you want to further modify the way the video player works, you can add the following options inside the `[videopack]` tag.
 These will override anything you've set in the plugin settings or attachment details.
 If the plugin is installed on your site, this documentation is also available in the post edit help screen. =

 * `id="xxx"` video attachment ID (instead of using a URL).
 * `videos="x"` number of attached videos to display if no URL or ID is given.